An exciting destination!

 Location of Purnululu National Park

-The Bungle Bungle massif is located approximately 200kms south of Kununurra and 60km north-east of Halls Creek by air.
-The Range reaches 25 kilometres from north to south, 30 kilometres east to west and towers up to 600m above sea level – 250 metres above the surrounding North-West plains.
+The Bungle Bungle range is located approximately 200kms south of Kununurra and 60km north-east of Halls Creek by air.
+The range reaches 25 kilometres from north to south, 30 kilometres east to west and towers up to 600m above sea level – 250 metres above the surrounding North-West plains.

-Access to the Park by road is via Spring Creek Track, from the Great Northern Highway approximately 250km south of Kununurra, to the track’s end at the Purnululu National Park Visitor Centre.
+Access to the park by road is via Spring Creek Track, from the Great Northern Highway approximately 250km south of Kununurra, through Mabel Downs cattle station to the track’s end at the Purnululu National Park Visitor Centre.
 The track is 53 km long and is usable only in the dry season (about April 1 to December 31), and only by 4WD high clearance vehicles and off road trailers.
 Safely navigating it takes approximately three hours.
+It is a scenic drive with lots of creek crossings and winding through the ranges.

-The park is open between April and December (weather permitting).
+Purnululu National Park is open between April and November (weather permitting).

 Check with the Kununurra office of the Department of Parks and Wildlife for the current weather forecast and road conditions before entering the park.
 From within Australia call 08 9168 4200.